jrosen48/mvs-online-science-classes/Notes.md

             -   Participants
             -   Procedure - the part about the data processing
     5. Timeline for next 9 days
-        -   Rough draft by Thur 27th
+        -   Rough draft by Wed 26th
-        -   Edit by
+        -   First round of edits by Fri 28th
+        -   {Emily out of town 29-30}
+        -   Emily final edits and submit Oct.
+1

 # Helpful Links: